Home

 Some people (more and more) do not like using aluminum or aluminum foil when they cook food.
 There may be the possibility of contaminants attaching themselves to our food.
 I understand this and so I give you another way to BBQ corn on the cob.

-Grilled Corn on the Cob
+Grilling Corn on the Cob

-Another Way To Cook Corn On The Cob Using Your BBQ
+Corn on the Cob Using Your BBQ

 Preparation time: 35 minutes.
 Serves 8.